Cpymadtools

 Returns a TfsDataFrame from the Madx instance’s TWISS table, typically in the way we’re used to getting it from MAD-X outputting the TWISS (uppercase names, colnames, SUMM table in headers).
 This will call the TWISS command first before returning the dframe to you.

-• **kwargs -- Any keyword argument that can be given to the MAD-X TWISS command, such as chrom, ripken, centre; or starting coordinates with betx, bety etc. Keyword Args:
+• **kwargs -- Any keyword argument that can be given to the MAD-X TWISS command, such as chrom, ripken, centre; or starting values for betx, bety etc.

 Example